techidaily/site-windows11/source/_posts/decoding-and-resolving-winirq-conflicts-for-clear-audio.md

 ## What Does the Windows IRQ Issue Affect?

  Note that here we'll be tackling the issue of a sound card not working because the PC/OS can't allocate the resources it needs.
-If your sound system works, but you're dealing with other issues, like an audible buzz, check our guide on[how to fix a buzzing sound on Windows](https://www.makeuseof.com/windows-fix-buzzing-sound/) .
+If your sound system works, but you're dealing with other issues, like an audible buzz, check our guide on [how to fix a buzzing sound on Windows](https://www.makeuseof.com/windows-fix-buzzing-sound/) .

  Although this article is primarily about sound cards which are known to occasionally "disappear" and show up as non-working hardware (especially older models by Creative), you might meet similar problems with other legacy gear.